FlasH-RUS/hibernate-onetoone/Branch.md

  - `fetch = FetchType.LAZY` is applied to the relationship

 ## Notes
-- It's a bidirectional relationship, so both sides should be updated explicitly: a custom `Parent.setChild(..)` method is required.
+- It's a bidirectional relationship, so both sides should be updated explicitly: a custom `Child(Parent parent)` constructor is required.
+- "optional = false" results in null generated ID exceptions for Child